george3447/docker-run/README.md

 - Automatically start containers for the current workspace
 - Automatically stop non related containers for the current workspace
 - Support for start all and stop all containers for current workspace
-- Configurable via `.dockerrc` file and commands
+- Configurable via VS Code settings, `.dockerrc` file and commands
+- Control container state from status bar
 - Perfect companion extension for [vscode docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)

-## Extension Settings

-- `DockerRun.DisableAutoGenerateConfig`: Disable auto generation of config file
-- `DockerRun.DisableAutoStopNonRelated`: Disable auto stopping of non related containers

 ## Changelog